jsa2/caOptics/readme.md

 # Release notes

+    Release notes: 0.6.5 beta
+    - Added counter to reporting when high number of permutations is also added to report (default is to add only unterminated)
+    - Minor code fixes changing <var> to <let>

     Release notes: 0.6.4 beta
     - Get more groups per single call (less batching)
     - Fix race condition detected when generally using for await loops